recallnet/rust-recall/cli/README.md

 - `query`: Query objects in the object store.

 When you create objects, the `key` is a custom identifier that, by default, uses the `/` delimiter to create a key-based hierarchy.
-The value is the data you want to store, which can be a file path or piped from stdin.
+The value is the data you want to store, which can be a file path.
 A best practice is to decide on a key naming convention that makes sense for your data, such as `<namespace>/<id>` or similar.
 The hierarchical structure of the key allows for easy retrieval of data by prefixes, which is explained below (see the `query` subcommand).